-You can get 20% at GoDaddy for any one of their plans through this link and you can host up to 10 WordPress sites on their economy/cheapest plan, so it's definitely affordable.
+You can get discounted hosting at GoDaddy for any one of their Copyright 2018 ConvertingCopy.com plans through this link and you can host up to 10 WordPress sites on their economy/cheapest plan, so it's definitely affordable.

 Whichever hosting company you go with will provide a file transfer protocol (FTP) which you can use to upload the content of your website if you're running a conventional website.
 If you're running a blog coupled with Wordpress, then it's simply done from your Wordpress dashboard, no FTP required.
 WordPress really is ideal for most people because in addition to everything else, it requires no understanding of coding or website design.